Shuttle train: United States

-Others

 Austria

 The National Intermodal Network Austria, operated by Rail Cargo Austria, uses a hub-and-spoke system of shuttle trains to provide overnight links between the highest volume intermodal freight terminals in Austria.
 The hub of the network is located at Wels.

+Bangladesh

+The Chattogram University shuttle train is operated by Bangladesh Railway eastern division and monitored by university authority.
+Trains leave Chattogram railway station and Sholoshohor railway station, and city-bound trains leave Chattogram University railway station.

 Hong Kong

 The MTR Disneyland Resort line is a themed shuttle line linking the Hong Kong Disneyland Resort with the rest of the network.
 Another shuttle train runs between the Tseung Kwan O and LOHAS Park stations, on a spur serving a new residential development.

 Spain

-The R line, part of the Madrid subway, is a shuttle line connecting Ópera station (lines 2 and 5) with Príncipe Pío station (lines 6 and 10).
+The R line, part of the Madrid subway, is a shuttle line connecting Ópera station (lines 2 and 5) with Príncipe Pío station (lines 6 and 10), which is also connected to Renfe commuter rail lines.

 Switzerland

 The Zermatt shuttle connects the mountaineering and ski resort of Zermatt (which has no road access) with nearby Täsch, where people travelling to and from Zermatt by motor vehicles are required to park their cars.
 For the better part of most days, the service operates every 20 min and takes 12 min.